-Well the first risk of auto glass damage is direct sunlight.
+Well, the first risk of auto glass damage is direct sunlight.
 Direct sunlight causes the outer edges of the windows to expand more rapidly than the inner parts.
 And if the heat is extreme, this can even cause auto glass damage.
-So instead of parking your car at direct sunlight, why not park it in a shaded area?
+So instead of parking your car in direct sunlight, why not park it in a shaded area?

-The second thing that can cause auto glass damage is falling debris like branches, sticks etc. that can fall when you park under a tree.
-Parking in the shade is a good idea, but see if you can park under covered structure like a car tent, parking garage or carport.
+The second thing that can cause auto glass damage is falling debris like branches, sticks, etc. that can fall when you park under a tree.
+Parking in the shade is a good idea, but see if you can park under a covered structure like a car tent, parking garage, or carport.
 Avoid parking under trees.